-Fiona Givens was born in Nairobi, educated in British convent schools, and converted to the LDS church in Frankfurt-am-Main.
+Fiona Givens is a member of the Institute’s research staff.
+She was born in Nairobi, educated in British convent schools, and converted to the LDS church in Frankfurt-am-Main.
 She earned degrees in French, German, and in European History while co-raising six children.
 Fiona has worked as a lobbyist, a translator, and as chair of a French language program.
 She is a frequent speaker on podcasts and at conferences.
-She now works as an independent scholar, having published with Greg Kofford Books, Exponent II, LDS Living, Journal of Mormon History, Dialogue and other venues.
+Her work has been published with Greg Kofford Books, Exponent II, LDS Living, Journal of Mormon History, Dialogue and other venues.
 In addition to co-writing The God Who Weeps (Ensign Peak, 2012), she is the joint author of The Crucible of Doubt: Reflections on the Quest for Faith (Deseret Book, 2014) and The Christ who Heals: How God Restored the Truth that Saves Us (Deseret Book, 2017).
-She currently resides with her husband and Andrew’s dog, Zoe, in Montpelier, Virginia.

 The Neal A. Maxwell Institute for

 The views expressed here and in Maxwell Institute publications are those of the individual authors and do not necessarily represent the views of the Maxwell Institute, Brigham Young University, or The Church of Jesus Christ of Latter-day Saints.

 “Seek ye diligently and teach one another words of wisdom; yea, seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”
 (D&C 88:118)